-After the Operations steps are completed, deploying the PPS requires the following (in order):
+Deploying the PPS requires the following (in order):

-- Connect the battery and close the end cap (see chapter 2 for details about the end cap and connectors). - Connect the communications cable and confirm firmware deployment settings • (see chapter 4 for details about programming the deployment). - Disconnect the communiucations cable and attach the dummy plug. - Attach the PPS to the mooring.
+- Connect the battery and close the end cap (see chapter X for details about the end cap and connectors). - Connect the communications cable and confirm firmware deployment settings (see chapter X for details about programming the deployment). - Disconnect the communications cable and attach the dummy plug. - Attach the PPS to the mooring.